arago/OGIT/README.md

 Please have a look at the [Basic Concepts section](../../wiki/Basic-Concepts) for a deeper look at OGIT and the concepts behind it.

+Throughout the [Basic Concepts](../../wiki/Basic-Concepts) we used there 'node' and 'connection' in addition to 'entity' and 'verb'.
+The first two are from graph terminology whereas the latter ones are addressing the semantic aspects of our ontology.
+The different "languages" are interrelated as follows:

+> __entity__: defines the allowed 'node'/'vertex' types in the graph representation.
+Each 'vertex' in the graph will be an instance of a pre-defined __entity__

+> __verb__: defines the allowd 'edge'/'connection' types in the graph representation.
+Each 'edge' in the graph will be an instance of a pre-defined __verb__

 # 3. Getting started

 Please make sure, that you understand the [Basic Concepts section](../../wiki/Basic-Concepts).